Relocating your business? Make sure you read our handy guide first.

 After carrying out a thorough search for the right premises (Zoopla's office space calculator can help here), the trick is to leave plenty of time to plan, prepare and move.
 In fact, it’s virtually impossible to start planning too early.

 Fortunately, we've done some of the hard work for you and created this handy guide, which takes you step-by-step through the relocation process.

 Time is money, as the saying goes, so planning is absolutely vital to a smooth office move.

 To start with, there are a few basics that you need to do:

-- Assemble a relocation team with a clear leader to take charge of the office move.
+- Assemble a relocation team and assign a clear leader to take charge of the office move.

 - Confirm the relocation day.

 - Appoint an office removal company, including specialists for any technical equipment.

 - Agree a visit to the offices that you are moving from, and to, with the removal companies.